ELkhalil/Inception_42_School/README.md

 Docker Hub :
 ------------
     _> is a wharehouse for images but they are public any one can access it and pull it from it.
     _> you can make your own Docker rƒegistry witch is private...(like Gitlab...)

 DOCKER ARCHITECTURE
 -------------------
-Server docker daemon(DOCKER ENGINE)    ->      REST API    -> Client docker CLI (command line interface)
+Server docker daemon (DOCKER ENGINE)    ->      REST API    -> Client docker CLI (command line interface)
+    Yes, you're correct in your understanding.
+Docker follows a client-server architecture.
+Here's a basic overview of how it works:

+    1. **Docker Daemon (Server):** The Docker daemon is a background process that manages Docker containers on a system.
+It listens for Docker API requests and manages Docker objects such as images, containers, networks, and volumes.
+    The Docker daemon is responsible for building, running, and managing containers.

+    2. **Docker Client:** The Docker client is a command-line tool or a graphical user interface that allows users to interact with the Docker daemon.
+When you run Docker commands, such as `docker run` or `docker build`, you are essentially sending requests to the Docker daemon.

+    3. **Communication:** The Docker client and daemon communicate using the Docker API, typically over a Unix socket or a network interface.
+By default, the Docker client communicates with the Docker daemon on the same machine.
+However, you can configure the Docker client to communicate with a remote Docker daemon, which is useful in certain scenarios.

+    When you install the Docker app (Docker Desktop) on your machine, it installs both the Docker daemon and the Docker client.
+    The Docker daemon runs as a background process, and the Docker client provides the interface through which you interact with the daemon.
+The client sends commands to the daemon, and the daemon carries out the requested actions, such as starting or stopping containers, building images, etc.

+    It's worth noting that Docker Desktop is primarily used for development and testing on a local machine.
+In production environments, you might have a distributed setup where Docker daemons run on different hosts, and tools like Docker Swarm or Kubernetes are used for orchestration and management.

 DOCKER COMMANDS:
 ----------------